nicocodiaz/w5-discuss-questions-jordannholmes/README_Week6.md

 	env_data<-read_excel(path = tmp, sheet = "data.txt")
 	env_data<-env_data[,1:4]

-These list of commands will give the following: Metadata, Veg data, and Env data
+These list of commands will give the following: Metadata, Veg data, and Env data.

 Metadata contains two columns, Col1 contains short codes used by the authors as surrogates of the full scientific names of species for the species which are stored in the Col2 column.